 Another favourite destination after a pleasant walk is the Hämmermoosalm in the valley, the Gaistal.
 The Hämmermoosalm is open in summer and in winter and is popular with families.
 You can also get there by horse and carriage.
 Polis Hütte is in a top spot in the sunny, flat Leutasch valley.
 It is also easily accessible in summer by bike, on foot, by car, or even by bus and once you are there, you can just sit and relax and soak up the sun on the terrace for a few hours.

 Just as easy to get to, but this time with a view, is the Katzenkopfhütte at the top of the mountain of the same name.
 From the terrace, you can see as far as the Zugspitze on a clear day, or closer to home you can watch the bikers on the trails below.
 You can walk up to the Katzenkopfhütte or you can take the chairlift.
 The same is true for the Sonnenalm at the Gschwandtkopf in Seefeld, where it is not uncommon for guests to sit in a deckchair from just after breakfast right through until afternoon coffee time.
+At the foot of the Gschwandtkopf with a magnificent view over Reith and the Inn Valley, the Enzianhütte welcomes guests.
+In autumn, the surrounding larch forests change colour particularly beautifully here.
 The Rosshütte in Seefeld is another spot that is popular with families.
 The funicular will take you quickly and efficiently to the top and once you are there, there is an adventure park where the kids can play and a sun terrace where the parents can relax.

 Spend the night surrounded by dramatic mountain scenery, high above the valley and with the stars seemingly in touching distance – overnighting in a mountain hut is quite an experience.
 First, there is the joy of finally getting there after a long and weary climb, then you can reward yourself with some apple strudel or schnitzel and finally you can spend a few fun hours exchanging stories with other hikers.
 Once cosied up in bed, either on a bunk in the dormitory or in your own room, you can begin to dream of what adventures the next day will bring.
 Here are some of the best huts for an overnight stay: